-- If no blood appears in the syringe, slowly push the plunger all the way in until the syringe is empty.
-(See Figure L)
+- Slowly push the plunger all the way in until the syringe is empty (See Figure L).

 - Remove the needle from the skin.
 Place a dry cotton ball or gauze pad over the injection site.
 Gently massage the injection site for a few moments with the dry cotton ball or gauze pad.
 Throw away the syringe in your puncture-proof disposal container.

 You may also give BETASERON by using the BETACONNECT autoinjector.
 You should get help with training on the use of the BETACONNECT autoinjector from a healthcare provider before using it for the first time.
 The BETACONNECT autoinjector should only be used with the syringes that come in the BETASERON packaging.
 See the Instructions for Use that come with the BETACONNECT autoinjector.
 For more information, call BETAPLUS, the BETASERON patient support program, at 1-800-788-1467.

 Step 6: Disposing of used syringes, needles, and vials

 - To prevent needle-stick injury and spread of infection, do not try to re-cap the needle.

 - Place used needles, syringes, and vials in a closeable, puncture-resistant container.
 You may use a sharps container (such as a red biohazard container), hard plastic container (such as a detergent bottle), or metal container (such as an empty coffee can).
 Do not use glass or clear plastic containers.
 Ask your healthcare provider for instructions on the right way to throw away (dispose of) the container.
 There may be state and local laws about how you should throw away used needles and syringes.